Persecution of Christians in the Roman Empire: Overview

 Tertullian's Apologeticus of 197 was ostensibly written in defense of persecuted Christians and addressed to Roman governors.

-In 250 AD, the emperor Decius issued a decree requiring public sacrifice, a formality equivalent to a testimonial of allegiance to the emperor and the established order.
+In AD 250, the emperor Decius issued a decree requiring public sacrifice, a formality equivalent to a testimonial of allegiance to the emperor and the established order.
 There is no evidence that the decree was intended to target Christians but was intended as a form of loyalty oath.
 Decius authorized roving commissions visiting the cities and villages to supervise the execution of the sacrifices and to deliver written certificates to all citizens who performed them.
 Christians were often given opportunities to avoid further punishment by publicly offering sacrifices or burning incense to Roman gods, and were accused by the Romans of impiety when they refused.
 Refusal was punished by arrest, imprisonment, torture, and executions.
 Christians fled to safe havens in the countryside and some purchased their certificates, called libelli.
 Several councils held at Carthage debated the extent to which the community should accept these lapsed Christians.

 The persecutions culminated with Diocletian and Galerius at the end of the third and beginning of the 4th century.
 Their anti-Christian actions, considered the largest, were to be the last major Roman pagan action.
 The Edict of Serdica, also called Edict of Toleration by Galerius, was issued in 311 in Serdica (today Sofia, Bulgaria) by the Roman emperor Galerius, officially ending the Diocletianic persecution of Christianity in the East.
 Constantine the Great soon came into power and in 313 completely legalized Christianity.
 It was not until Theodosius I in the latter 4th century, however, that Christianity would become the official religion of the Roman Empire.